-The leading UK association for everyone who has a responsibility for risk management and insurance for their organisation, Airmic has over 450 corporate members and more than 1,300 individual members.
-Individual members include company secretaries, finance directors, internal auditors, as well as risk and insurance professionals from all sectors.

-Airmic supports members through training and research; sharing information; a diverse programme of events; encouraging good practice; and lobbying on subjects that directly affect our members.
+The leading UK association for everyone who has a responsibility for risk management and insurance in their organisation, Airmic has over 450 corporate members and more than 1,900 individual members.
+Individual members are from all sectors and include company secretaries, finance directors, and internal auditors, as well as risk and insurance professionals.
+Airmic supports members through learning and research; a diverse programme of events; developing and encouraging good practice; and lobbying on subjects that directly affect our members and their professions.
 Above all, we provide a platform for professionals to stay in touch, to communicate with each other, and to share ideas and information.

-www.airmic.com.
+www.airmic.com